DmitriySkibinsky/Algorithms-and-computation-methods/source/num_integration.md

 # Introduction to Numerical Integration

-  Numerical integration is a fundamental technique in computational mathematics used to approximate the integral of a function when an analytical solution is difficult or impossible to obtain.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Numerical integration is a fundamental technique in computational mathematics used to approximate the integral of a function when an analytical solution is difficult or impossible to obtain.
 This article explores several sophisticated methods for numerical integration, focusing on their application to matrix solutions.
 We will delve into:

   Simpson's Method with Error Control via the Runge Formula: Simpson's method is a widely used approach for numerical integration that approximates the integral of a function using quadratic polynomials.
 By implementing error control through the Runge formula, this method enhances the accuracy of the integration, making it more reliable for complex computations.